Thingybob8055/Arduino-Obstacle-Avoiding-Robot/README.md

 - Jumper wires (as much as you need)
 - Batteries to power both the Arduino and L293D
 - 9V battery connector (x2)

+# Functionalities
+The basic function of the robot is to detect an object, by reading the data from 3 IR sensors.
+Depending on which IR sensor detects an obstacle, the robot will reverse and deviae either left or right of the obstacle.